ayushingh70/book_discovery/README.md

-# Book Discovery
+# 📚 Book Discovery

-A Flutter app to browse and discover books, search with filters, view details, manage contacts, analyze demo trends with charts, and manage a user profile with Firebase Auth.
+A beautifully crafted Flutter app for browsing and discovering books, searching with filters, viewing details, managing contacts, analyzing trends with charts, and handling user profiles via Firebase Auth.

-> **Note (assignment context):**
+> ⚠️ **Note (Assignment Context):**
 > This repository was created as part of a company assignment.
-It implements only the features and UI from the recruiter’s Figma and the written task spec in Document.
-The Figma file cannot be shared for security reasons.
+It strictly implements features and UI based on the recruiter’s Figma and written task spec.
+The Figma file is confidential and cannot be shared.

 ---

-## Table of Contents
+## 📖 Table of Contents

 1. [Screens & Features](#screens--features)
 2. [Tech Stack](#tech-stack)